elijohnson565/CLI-Readme-generator/Develop/README.md

 # Title
-readme generator
+README Generator

 ## Description
-a professional readme generator
+a readme generator

 ## Table of Contents

 ## Installation
-just clone and run with node
+Just clone and run with node

 ## Usage
-just enter a response to each of the question prompts
+run the index.js file with node

 ## License
-2738493
+none

 ## Credits
 Elijah Johnson